experimaestro/experimaestro-python/docs/experiments/plan.md

 tag(name: str, value: Union[str, int, float, bool])
 ```

+## Paths based on tags

 # Misc

 ## Click integration

-Easily define arguments with click
+You can easily define command line arguments with click
+by using the `forwardoption` command

 ```python